 Step 5: Be Patient…and Keep Applying

-Getting your first housesit is the most difficult – at least it was for us!
-Once we had our first housesit and positive review, the next ones came easier.
+Getting your first housesit is typically the most difficult – at least it was for us!
+Once we had our first housesit and a positive review, the next ones came easier.
 We have more than 20 5-star reviews now, which helps significantly when applying for new housesits.
 If you get passed by on your first few applications, keep searching…and applying.

 Pro Tip: A great way to get a first review is by housesitting in your own city or region.
 Because Trusted Housesitters is international, there may be nearby short-term housesits in your own neighborhood.
 Housesitting closer to home for your first housesit is not only be beneficial to gaining a first review, but it can help ease you into the role of housesitter so you will be ready to go international!